MattKobayashi/containers/oxidized/README.md

 # Oxidized

-Oxidized in an Alpine-based Docker image.
-Small, lightweight and (most importantly) up-to-date with source.
+Oxidized in an Alpine Linux-based Docker image.

 ## Configuration